xxDURGEXxx/Stats-Oled-Raspberry-Pi-5/README.md

 >
 > It's used for precise button event handling (including timeouts for double-click support).
 >
-> DONT PANIC!! ⚠️ You can eleminate / skip  this by either changing the code to libgpiod V1 or if you chose some other way to toggle the screen.
-Trust me its very simple -> [How to change screen toggle function](#How-to-change-screen-toggle)
+> DONT PANIC!! ⚠️ You can eliminate / skip  this by either changing the code to libgpiod V1 or if you chose some other way to toggle the screen.
+Trust me, its very simple -> [How to change screen toggle function](#How-to-change-screen-toggle)

 ## Hardware Requirements
+BASIC
-- i2c display ( sh1106 or other 1.3 inch oled display) .. please check luma.oled for supported i2c display
+- I2C display (SH1106 or another 1.3-inch OLED display) — please check luma.oled for supported I2C displays
-- 26 awg wires , dupont housing and pins
+- 26 AWG wires, Dupont housing, and pins

-BELLOW ARE FOR BUTTON CLICK TOGGLE
+BUTTON CLICK TOGGLE CIRCUIT
-- Capasitor (0.1u)
+- Capacitor (0.1µF)
-- Resistor ( 10k ohms )
+- Resistor (10kΩ)
 - Tactile Button

 ## RC Circuit For Button toggle
 <img src="images/rc_circuit.png" width="450px">

-You could get around with simple button circuit but the signals wont be clean due to button bouncing issue.
+-You can get by with a simple button circuit, but the signals won’t be clean due to button bounce issues.
-To know about the button bouncing and rc circuit check on https://youtu.be/tI6B6BRKU5k?si=kr0qGCNcuo0YyN5I
+-To know about the button bouncing and rc circuit check on https://youtu.be/tI6B6BRKU5k?si=kr0qGCNcuo0YyN5I

 ## Optimal wiring diagram
 <img src="images/pi_5_wiring.png" width="400px"><img src="images/IMG_3152.HEIC" width="300px">

-This diagram represent full wiring setup.
-For Pi 5 can use 5 pin dupont housing for more clean and minimal setup.
+This diagram represents the full wiring setup.
+For Pi 5, you can use a 5-pin Dupont housing for a cleaner, more minimal setup.